Crypto-Forge-Labs/crypto-yall/docs/USER_SETUP_GUIDE.md

 1. In Telegram, search for `@BotFather`
 2. Send it: `/newbot`
-3. When asked for a name, type: "Crypto Yall Bot"
+3. When asked for a name, type: "Crypto Forge Labs Bot"
-4. When asked for a username, type something unique (ending in "bot"), like: "MyCryptoYallBot"
+4. When asked for a username, type something unique (ending in "bot"), like: "MyCryptoForgeBot"
 5. BotFather will give you a token (long string of numbers and letters). **Copy it.**

 ### Step 5.3: Get your chat ID